Welcome to La Pêche Fraîche!

 Why La Pêche Fraîche?

-Soft and slightly fuzzy, with luxuriously juicy and sweet flesh, peaches epitomize summer and sweet memories for me.
-I love their aroma, their soft exterior, their mouth-feel, and, most of all, their taste.
+Soft and slightly fuzzy, with luxuriously juicy and sweet flesh, peaches evoke summer and sweet memories for me.

-There’s nothing quite like a perfectly ripe peach.
+There’s nothing quite like the scent and feel of a perfectly ripe peach, lush and sensually curvy.

 Pêche is also one of my favorite French words (nerd alert), rivaled only by pistache.